kig/quickgres/README.md

-# Quickgres 0.1.2-rc2
+# Quickgres 0.1.2-rc3

 Quickgres is a native-JS PostgreSQL client library.

 It's around 400 lines of code, with no external dependencies.

 Features
- * Only the query protocol is supported (along with prepared statements and portals).
+ * Queries both simple and parameterized (along with prepared statements and portals).
- * Plaintext & MD5 password authentication.
+ * Each parameterized query creates a cached prepared statement and row parser.
- * Each parameterized query creates a prepared statement.
-If you're generating queries on the fly, use simpleQuery instead.
+ * COPY protocol for speedy table dumps and inserts.
  * Lightly tested SSL connection support.
- * COPY protocol parser (For rapid table dumps.
-COPY IN is still untested.)
+ * Plaintext & MD5 password authentication.

 Lacking
  * Cursors